Brock Purdy bounces back, 49ers clinch the NFC’s top seed by beating the Commanders 27-10

 Williams was traded to the Niners in 2020 after sitting out the ’19 season because of a dispute with Washington’s front office.
 Young was sent to San Francisco on Oct.
 31 amid reports the coaching staff found him undisciplined and considered his departure addition by subtraction.

-Shanahan also spent four seasons as a Washington assistant from 2010-13, working as the offensive coordinator for his dad, Mike.
-Shanahan said he used to have emotions about facing Washington but that they’re gone now .
+Coach Kyle Shanahan also spent four seasons as a Washington assistant from 2010-13, working as the offensive coordinator for his dad, Mike.

-“It’s a totally different place here now and different people,” Shanahan said.
-“Nothing’s personal here anymore.
-Personal stuff’s gone.”

 INJURIES